dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

     docker pull quay.io/briandoconnor/dockstore-tool-md5sum:1.0.4

-When the download has completed, a Digest is provided in the terminal output.
+When the download has completed, a digest is provided in the terminal output.
 This should match the checksum provided by the Dockstore API.

 Verifying the image checksum can give you better guarantees the image has not changed since the workflow was published to Dockstore.